How Long Does it Take to Progress at Olympic Weightlifting?

 Genetics: As hard as it might be to accept, some people are just lucky enough to be well suited to the sport of weightlifting.
 If you’re short, muscular and have massive hands then you’re off to a good start.
 Similarly if you’re naturally predisposed to explosive type activities due to your dominant muscle fibre type then you’re off to a good start.
 With this said, there’s nothing saying you can’t be an amazing weightlifting even with sub-optimal genetics.
 At the end of the day your results will predominantly be dictated by your own effort and commitment.

 Right, hopefully that’s cleared up a pretty tricky topic for you all.
-If you’ve got any questions or want to discuss the topic further just drop me a message.
-And if you want to train with me online, here's the link.
+If you’ve got any questions or want to discuss the topic further just drop me a message below.